jtvberg/StreamDock/README.md

 # Dev Update

-Peacock skip recap and auto-binge are now working!
-Episodes can now be stacked into seasons!
-Once I get the metadata selection sorted for local files, I will post a another release.
+2.3.0 has been merged.
+A lot of updates here.
+Metadata selection and locking is now in place along with a host of other fixes and enhancements.
+I will post a release here very soon along with more extensive version notes.

 # StreamDock 2.0.0, The Sequel!
 (Old News)